Cleaning Guides

 Addressing common issues and troubleshooting

 • Dealing with rust or stuck on food.
 If you encounter rust spots or food that’s stubbornly clinging to your cast iron, don’t fret.
 For rust, use a metal scraper or a spatula to gently scrub away the rust, then re-season the pan as discussed earlier.
-By the way, this is also how you clean rust from a bbq plate.
+By the way, this is also how you clean rust from a BBQ plate.
 When dealing with stuck-on food, use hot water and a gentle scrubbing brush or sponge to remove the residue.
 Dry the surface afterwards.

 • Re-seasoning when necessary.
 Seasoning isn’t a one-time affair; it’s an ongoing process.
 If you notice the seasoning has worn off, or your cast iron appears dull, it’s time to re-season.
 Follow the steps outlined in the previous section to apply a new layer of seasoning, and you should have no problems.